astronomer/docs/astro/cli-release-notes.md

 ### Bug Fixes

 - Partially fixed `dev parse` permission errors on WSL.
 To fully fix this issue for an Astro project, you must delete the project's existing `.astrocloud` directory and rerun `astrocloud dev init`.
 - Fixed an issue where running `astrocloud dev parse/pytest` while a local Airflow environment was running would crash the Airflow environment.
-This issue was introduced in v1.3.1, which is no longer available for download.
+This issue was introduced in Astro CLI 1.3.1, which is no longer available for download.

 ## v1.3.0